OpenKNX/OAM-EnoceanGateway/doc/knx-dev-setup.md

     code Enocean.code-workspace

 Now a new instance of Visual Studio Code is started.
 You can close the other (previous) instance.

+**create KNXprod**

+Press Ctrl-Shift-P, enter "run test task" and click the appearing "Tasks: Run Test Task"

+In the following dropdown select "MultiplyChannels knx-enocean-gateway"

+Wait for the success message in the terminal window

+The freshly build

+* EnoceanGateway.knxprod

+you will find in the release directory of the knx-enocean-gateway project (in the SRC- Folder)

+**Firmware Build**

 Press Ctrl-Shift-B, select the **Build PlatformIO** build task and press enter.